OSDeploy/GitBook/drivers/README.md

 D:\Drivers\Test\Release
 ```

-And so the Visual type people
+And so the Visual people

 ![](/assets/1-15-2018 2-04-44 AM.png)